Consensys/ethereum-developer-tools-list/README.md

 * [Blocknative](https://blocknative.com) — Blockchain events before they happen.
 Blocknative's portfolio of developers tools make it easy to build with mempool data.
 * [useWeb3.xyz](https://useweb3.xyz/) — A curated overview of the best and latest resources on Ethereum, blockchain and Web3 development.
 * [Geth](https://geth.ethereum.org/) — An ethereum development client based in Go.
+* [CryptoZombies](https://cryptozombies.io/) — An interactive code school that teaches you to write smart contracts in Solidity.
+* [Smartcontract challenges](https://www.smartcontract.engineer/) — Learn Solidity and Vyper with challenges.
+* [Solidity by Example](https://solidity-by-example.org/) — An introduction to Solidity with simple examples.

 ## Developer Tools
 ### Developing Smart Contracts